 Now don’t get me wrong, there are plenty of good games that start with an info dump scroll text: Xenogears, Final Fantasy VI, the above example of Castlevania: Symphony of the Night, and many more.
 But they sure weren’t made better by having this done.

 But now that we’ve cut our info dump, how will we get all that information to the player?
-Organically through the game, and here are five ways you can do that:
+Organically through the game, and here are four ways you can do that:

 If you were to ever wander around any part of the world, you’ll run across pieces of history.
 Castles in Europe, Cold War Era nuke shelters, the Sphinx!
 Need to talk about some important battle to make the current story make sense?
 Why not just have your party have to travel through the remnants of a town that was destroyed in the battle.
 This gives the characters plenty of time to talk about what had happened there in the past, without it just feeling like an info dump for info dumps sake.